cy6erskunk/q-n-a/docs/Technical_rules.md

 1 If, when a fencer appears on the piste or during a bout, it is established that the equipment used by the fencer:

-a) does not bear the marks applied at the preliminary check, the Referee will: FIE
+a) does not bear the marks applied at the preliminary check, the Referee will:

-27

-November 2023

 - annul the last hit, if any, scored by the fencer at fault;